Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 The `sfmitestsystem` and `sfmitestuser` directories contain mock applications that use Azure.Identity's `ServiceFabricCredential` to request and verify Key Vault access tokens.
 The former application uses a system-assigned managed identity to do so, and the latter application uses a user-assigned managed identity.

-> **Note:** The code run by the applications comes from the `Dockerfile` in each, so adapting this sample to another language can be done by editing the Docker image each application uses.
-No other configuration changes are necessary if using Linux containers.
-To use Windows containers, you would need to edit the cluster configuration to run on Windows virtual machines (an example of a Windows configuration can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/service-fabric-secure-cluster-5-node-1-nodetype)).

 The `arm-templates` directory contains Azure resource templates for creating these applications as well as a Service Fabric cluster to host them.
 The cluster template also deploys other resources that are necessary for running a cluster: a load balancer, public IP address, virtual machine scale set, virtual network, and two storage accounts.

 ### Environment requirements

 > **Note:** All Azure resources used in the sample should be in the same region & resource group.
-This includes a managed identity, Key Vault, Service Fabric cluster, Azure Container Registry, and storage account.

 - This sample requires access to an Azure subscription and required privileges to create resources.
 - [Azure CLI is used to deploy resources and applications.](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)
-- Docker is needed to build and push the sample containerized service.
+- Docker is needed to build and push the sample containerized services.
 Docker should be using Linux containers for building the application images that are provided.

 ### Clone this repository